epfl-ada/ada-2024-project-importnumpyaspd/README.md

 # Evolution of the network of actors in the film industry through time

 ## 1. Abstract :
-The dataset that will be analyse during this project is the [CMU Movie Summary corpus](http://www.cs.cmu.edu/~ark/personas/).
-This dataset provides lots of informations about +80000 movies.
-With this dataset as a base, this project aims to analyse and to map the evolution of the network of actors through time.
+The dataset that will be analysed during this project is the [CMU Movie Summary corpus](http://www.cs.cmu.edu/~ark/personas/).
+This dataset provides lots of pieces of information about +80000 movies.
+With this dataset as a base, this project aims to analyse and map the evolution of the network of actors through time.
 This interconnected system between actors, directors and films is interesting as it is governed and influenced by a multitude of factors that we want to analyse, such as ethnicity, gender, movie genre, etc. To perform our analysis, we will first find and collect more [data](https://datasets.imdbws.com) regarding film directors.
 After that, the network of actors and directors will be mapped and linked.
 A multitude of clusters could arise from those networks and will be analysed.
-Moreover, different statistical analysis will be performed in order to see correlation between different factors.
+Moreover, different statistical analyses will be performed in order to see the correlation between different factors.
 By doing so, it is possible to conclude patterns across the different evolutions of each actors’networks.
 The evolution of these networks will also be analyzed in conjunction with the evolution of the actors' careers, to see if any trends emerge.

 ## 2. Research Questions :
 Principal axes :